 MOTHER OF GOD, MOTHER GOD: In virtually every tradition, there appears the Mother Goddess, or God as Mother.
 This Feminine Principle of the Universe, before Whom and without Whom there is and can be no thing, goes by many names and exhibits various characteristics and tendencies.
-She is powerful and fierce; She is a protector and a teacher; She is generous, nourishing, and merciful.
+She is powerful and fierce; She is a protector and a teacher; She is a healer; She is generous, nourishing, and merciful.
 Whether as Juno, Aphrodite, Maya, Kali, Durga, Mary (also Maryam), Isis (also known as Myrionymos, Greek for “she of many names”), Kuan-yin (who is sometimes male, sometimes female) or some other, the Mother Goddess is the Omniscient Omnipresent Omnipotent Queen of all we imagine there to be, of Heaven & of Earth & of Hell.
 For countless seekers treading countless paths over countless centuries, “Mother” is safe harbor.
 See also Shakti, God’s Gender.
 In many traditions, “Holy Mother” is a title of respect and adoration given to female Teachers.
 See also Annapurna.
 In our opinion, a truly wondrous book about Mary, the woman and the mother of Jesus, and the ever-present, ever-potent place of the Mother in spirituality, is Mary – A Flesh-and-Blood Biography.

 MUHAMMAD: Muhammad (sometimes Mohammed, Mahomet) (570? - 632 CE), the founder of Islam, is regarded as the “seal of the prophets”, meaning the last of the line of prophets that begins with Adam and runs through the prophets of the Old and New Testaments, including Abraham, John the Baptist, and Jesus.
 At about age forty, Muhammad was visited by the angel Gabriel, through whom he received and recited the Qur’an.
 See also Hadith.
 Countless books have been written about the Prophet; here are a few titles.